CFCIfe/BlackJack-Dapp/workshop.md

 You can Play this game with your friends. 🧑‍🤝‍🧑🧑‍🤝‍🧑

-If you found this workshop rewarding, please let us know on the [Discord community!](https://discord.gg/AZsgcXu) If you want to know what to do next, you should check workshops.
+If you found this workshop rewarding, please let us know on the [Discord community!](https://discord.gg/AZsgcXu).

+If you want to know what to do next, you should checkout more [workshops](https://docs.reach.sh/tut/#tuts).